HYM MEMBERSHIP GUIDELINES

 Some other points to note:

-Aviemore weekend begins on the Friday evening in Aviemore at 6.30pm prompt).
+Aviemore weekend begins on the Friday evening in AHR Arena at 6.30pm prompt.
 Arrive in enough time to be set up and ready for the start time please.

 Schedules will be indicated on letters for each rehearsal.
 Coach pick-up times will reflect this schedule.

-Overnight accommodation at Aviemore: Silver members have accommodationon Friday 29/3/18 as part of the membership package for Aviemore Concert Weekend.
+Overnight accommodation at Aviemore: SILVER members and 1st year UHI/College/Uni students have accommodation on Friday 20/3/20 as part of the membership package for Aviemore Concert Weekend.